Apache Iceberg

-Apache Iceberg is an open source high-performance format for huge analytic tables.
-Iceberg brings the reliability and simplicity of SQL tables to big data, while making it possible for engines like Spark, Trino, Flink, Snowflake, IOMETE Dremio, Presto, Hive, Impala, StarRocks, Doris, Athena, and Pig to safely work with the same tables, at the same time.
+Apache Iceberg is a high performance open-source format for large analytic tables.
+Iceberg enables the use of SQL tables for big data while making it possible for engines like Spark, Trino, Flink, Presto, Hive, Impala, StarRocks, Doris, and Pig to safely work with the same tables, at the same time.
 Iceberg is released under the Apache License.
-Iceberg addresses the performance and usability challenges of using Apache Hive tables in large and demanding data lake environments.
+Iceberg addresses the performance and usability challenges of Apache Hive tables in large and demanding data lake environments.
+Vendors currently supporting Apache Iceberg tables include Buster, CelerData, Cloudera, Crunchy Data, Dremio, IBM watsonx.data, IOMETE, Oracle, Snowflake, Starburst, Tabular, AWS,Google Cloud, and Databricks.

 History

 Iceberg was started at Netflix by Ryan Blue and Dan Weeks.
-Hive was used by many different services and engines in the Netflix infrastructure.
-Hive was never able to guarantee the correctness and did not provide stable atomic transactions.
+Apache Hive was used by many different services and engines in the Netflix infrastructure.
+Hive was never able to guarantee correctness and did not provide stable atomic transactions.
 Many at Netflix avoided using these services and making changes to the data to avert unintended consequences from the Hive format.
 Ryan Blue set out to address three issues that faced the Hive table by creating Iceberg: